pranshurastogi29/BTC_mining_fees_optimization_RL/README.md

 * **DQN Model Results** - From this I got `3,096,998` fees with weight of `4,011,052`
 * both of the optimized fees is greater than the average also **PPO** model works best with a good of `532,175` as compared to `184,998` of **DQN** network

+### What could be improved
+* Selection startegy or the way we can select the transaction from the mempool could be improved.
+In this project i have used Uniform distribution for selecting the items
+* The way of judging the policy like i have used Running Mean we could use any other criteria
+* Instead of binary reward of *1* , *-1* we can give a dynamic reward between this range

+Lastly I also created a baseline pure Dynamic Programming solution but the complexity of O(len(csv) * Max_weight) just couldn't able to produce results in meaning fulltime(takes hrs) compared to other approaches which are fairly faster(complete in mins).